Roznn/News/_posts/2023-11-15-AImapit-Wins-Frontiers-Award.md

 ---
 layout: post
-title:  "AImapIT wins New Frontiers category award at the Irish Times innovations Awards 2023 "
+title:  "AImapIT wins in the New Frontiers category at the IT Innovations Awards  2023"
 date:   2023-11-15 16:00:00 +0000
 description: Our start-up AImapIT wins an award at the Irish Times innovation awards 2023!
 author: Rozenn Dahyot